Medicare Rules for Intraoperative Optical Coherence Tomography – ZEISS

 A In CPT, there are 3 distinct codes for diagnostic OCT:

-The place of service is not a delimitation for coding.
+The place of service is not a constraint for coding.

 Q Can iOCT be considered a diagnostic and a surgical service during the same operative session?